segmentio/segment-docs/src/engage/audiences/predictive-traits/suggested-predictive-audiences.md

 - Target the Audience members with online ads
 - Send personalized product recommendations

-## Build a Predictive Audience
+## Build a Suggested Predictive Audience

-Follow these steps to build a Predictive Audience:
+Follow these steps to build a Suggested Predictive Audience:

 1. In your Segment workspace, navigate to **Engage > Audiences**.
 2. From the Audiences tab, select **Go to Predictive Audiences**.
 3. On the Audience you want to build, click **Build Audience > + Add Audience**.
 4. Select the Audience type you want to build, then click **Next**.
-5. On the **Set up requirements** tab, confirm that you have the right events and traits required for the Predictive Audience, then click **Next**.
+5. On the **Set up requirements** tab, confirm that you have the right events and traits required for the Suggested Predictive Audience, then click **Next**.
- - If you're missing a required event or trait, Segment prompts you to select it from the dropdown and match it to the required fields.
+ - If you're missing a required event or trait, Segment prompts you to select it from the dropdown and match it to the required field(s).
 6. Preview your Audience, then click **Next**.
 7. (Optional:) Connect the new Audience to a Destination.
-8. Give your Predictive Audience a name, then click **Create Audience**.
+8. Give your Suggested Predictive Audience a name, then click **Create Audience**.

-Your Predictive Audience is now live.
+Your Suggested Predictive Audience is now live.

-## Predictive Audience types
+## Suggested Predictive Audience types

-Engage offers five Predictive Audiences.
+Engage offers five Suggested Predictive Audiences.
 The following table summarizes the customers each Audience targets and the events and traits Engage uses to build the Audience:

 | Audience           | Target                                                                                       | Built with                                                       |
 | ------------------ | -------------------------------------------------------------------------------------------- | ---------------------------------------------------------------- |